samuelventura/sniff/README.md

 - File descriptors are reused in POSIX therefore it is not safe to close a FD (does not work either) to return from a blocking read within a thread because there is no way to tell if the FD is assigned to the original file or to a new one.
 A pipe plus poll may be used instead.
 - Writing safe async NIFs requires a lot to take in consideration.
 The port model seems to be a safer faster interfacing option after all mainly because resource clean up is warranty by the OS process.
 - enif_fprintf(stdout, "some debuging...\n"); is your friend.
+- No matter how much effort is put into testing this NIF it wont be trusted as a port would.